cirosantilli/git-tutorial/index.md

 In `git`, *upstream* has an specific meaning for the `push` command.
 A better alternative name also used on the man page is *tracking* branch, so as not to confuse it with the usual `origin` `upstream` workflow terminology.

-# TODO

-- `b` clones, `a` commits, `b` commits.
-How can a check `b`'s work (without clone! without merge into master, but as a branch at first commit)?

-- how to update submodules automatically after a clone (with hooks maybe?)

-- how to automatically upload cross platform output files such as PDF (generated from LaTeX).

 [bitbucket]: https://www.bitbucket.org/
 [github]:    https://github.com/